Thanks for visiting my website.

 However, I did manage to do more research and travel during June-July 2022 visiting London, Paris and Shropshire, where the young Eric Blair spent his summer holidays at Ticklerton during his teens.
 This trip was particularly pleasing as I spent quality time with many Orwellian friends and colleagues (as well as in the British Library, Crick Archive at Birbeck College and the Orwell Archive).

 In 2024, I have chapters being published in two major academic publications on Orwell.
-Cambridge University Press will release Orwell in Context (with my work on his time in Paris) and “Newspeak: A re-evaluation” will published in The Routledge Companion to George Orwell.
+Cambridge University Press will release Orwell in Context (with my work on his time in Paris) and “Newspeak: A re-evaluation” will appear in The Routledge Companion to George Orwell.

-It is possible to read many of the formally published papers and articles at my Academia page and there are online versions of most my writing.
-You can read my tribute to the late Peter Davison here.
+It is possible to read formally published papers and articles at this Academia page.
+There are also online versions with photographs and clippings.

 PEER REVIEWED PAPERS